Front is a first-rate product loved by a lot of enterprises. But just as every tool out there, it’s not meant for every business.

-If you’re looking for a Front alternative, allow us to introduce you to Hiver: a collaboration solution that helps you manage shared inboxes right from Gmail.
+If you’re looking for a Front alternative, allow us to introduce you to Hiver: a user-friendly help desk software that helps you manage shared inboxes right from Gmail.
 Yes, without having to learn how to use a new tool and then getting used to it for weeks.
 It is also a breeze to set up – hardly takes a few minutes.

-Before you read further: Hiver only works for G Suite/Gmail users.
+Before you read further: Hiver only works for Google Workspace (formerly G Suite)/Gmail users.

 In this post, we’ve put together a few points comparing Front with Hiver.
 It should help you make the right decision.